vukasinterzic/AdminToys/README.md

 #TODO Add more functions

-#TODO Add module to PowerShell Gallery
+#TODO Create Azure DevOps workflow to test, update and add module to PowerShell Gallery